 Jo In Sung at twenty years old

-Then there was a huge surprise, a fabulous boy actor named Kim Young Chan playing Jo In Sung's child in the story, who stole EVERY scene he was in from the grownups, playing a mentally handicapped child so profoundly brilliantly that I was in total awe of him and moved to tears many times; my jaw would often drop down in amazement while watching him.
+Then there was a huge surprise: a fabulous boy actor named Kim Young Chan playing Jo In Sung's child in the story, who stole EVERY scene he was in from the grownups, playing a mentally handicapped child so profoundly brilliantly that I was in total awe of him and moved to tears many times; my jaw would often drop down in amazement while watching him.
 All the acting was superb, but this young boy stole the show.
 I was reminded how the young girl actress Seo Shin Ae in Thank You often did similar scene stealing when she was in scenes with the grownup actors and actresses: your eyes just naturally gravitated to her over anyone else!
-Was it WC Fields who said to never act opposite children and animals, that they'll always upstage you?
-Well there must be something to that because I've often noticed that phenomena myself.
+Was it American comedian WC Fields who said to never act opposite children and animals, that they'll always upstage you?
+Well, there must be something to that because I've often noticed that phenomena myself.

 The story of Piano was Melodrama Deluxe, hardly any let up at all in the angst of the story.
 There is Christian forgiveness and redemption eventually but even that is delivered in bittersweet tones.
 If you desire to watch a happy, lighthearted show, THIS IS NOT IT!
 However, if you want a gritty and realistic one, or if you are a Christian who likes to watch a rare depiction of how the Bible can turn a person from a life of crime to one of humble servitude, put it on your queue.
-I've seen over 250 K-dramas by now and have never seen another one with this powerful a testimony.
+I've seen over 560 K-dramas as of this writing, and have never seen another one with this powerful a testimony.
 Thank God for Korean television where Christianity is not seen as an aberration, as opposed to modern day Hellyweird, which paints everything BUT Christianity as something beautiful!

 Eok Kwan Han (Jo Jae Hyun) is a petty gangster in the city of Busan.
 When there is a fall out with his gang, Eok Kwan is exiled from the group, leaving the nasty head of the gang, Dok Sa (Lee Jae Young) in charge.
 An old lover contacts Eok Kwan to meet her in Seoul, but when he arrives to the planned location of their meeting he only finds a ten year old boy sitting there, claiming to be his son.
 His name is Jae Soo (Kim Hak Joon).
 At first Eok Kwan, hard up for funds since being kicked out of the gang, seeks to abandon Jae Soo, but at the last minute he finds he doesn't have the heart to do it and he takes the boy back to Busan with him and starts to raise him.
 He finally does something right and the path of his life is changed permanently.